 That flavor so intense, creating memories for me.

 Well, only a true tea lover can understand the feelings behind these lines.
 For them, sipping the tea is not just having a beverage, it’s an experience, a feeling, sheer happiness which probably that tea lover can only feel.

 Have you ever wondered what makes a good cup of tea good enough to bring that rich experience?
 If not, then here are those primary factors:

 - The taste (which is the most important)

 Let’s understand little more about these factors.
-After all, you must understand what makes your tea so special that you cannot think your life without it.
-Basically, the factors which are responsible for the distinct characteristics of any tea are:
+After all, you must understand what makes your tea so special that you cannot think about your life without it.
+The factors which are responsible for the distinct characteristics of any tea are:

 - Temperature and sunlight

 - Pesticide used

 - Method of harvesting